Gary Ablett Jr.: Personal life

 Ablett is a member of what has been called the "Ablett dynasty", a group of footballers all descended from Alf and Colleen Ablett.
 Ablett's father, Gary Ablett Sr., and two of his uncles, Kevin and Geoff Ablett, played senior VFL football from the 1970s to the 1990s.
 His brother Nathan Ablett and cousin, Luke Ablett both played senior football in the 2000s and 2010s.
 In May 2012, it was noted that, all together, Ablett's family had played a total of 900 matches, with his immediate family (Ablett, his father, and his brother) having a combined total of 500 matches.
 Ablett's aunt, Fay Ablett, married Michael Tuck, who was up until the 2016 AFL premiership season the AFL's all-time games record holder, with whom she had two sons who also played league football: Shane and Travis Tuck.
 Ablett's great-uncle, Len Ablett, played in 's 1943 premiership side.

 Ablett dated Nine Network presenter Lauren Phillips for seven years, having first started dating after the 2002 grand final of the Victorian Football League.
 However, in early January 2010 it was confirmed the pair had ended their relationship.
 Ablett then dated Canadian former model Abby Boulbol.
 In August 2010, Lauren Phillips confirmed that she and Ablett were back together; however, in September 2012, their relationship ended after nine years together.

 At the 2013 Brownlow medal ceremony, Ablett was accompanied by girlfriend Jordan Papalia.
 After a disappointing season in 2015 where injury kept him out of all but six games, Ablett announced his engagement to Papalia in July.
 On 1 January 2016, Ablett and Papalia were married in Coldstream, Victoria.
-The pair gave birth to their son Levi in 2019.
-It was revealed in an interview in 2020 that Levi has a "rare and degenerative disease".
+The pair gave birth to a son in 2019.
+It was revealed in an interview in 2020 that the child has a "rare and degenerative disease".
 This caused Ablett to miss a significant part of the 2020 home and away season as the hub life nature of the COVID-interrupted season would not allow him to regularly be with his family.
-The couple had their second child (a daughter) in November 2021.
+The couple had their second child a daughter, in November 2021.
 In January 2023, the couple announced Jordan was pregnant with their third child.
+Their second son, was born in July 2023.

 Ablett is a committed Christian.
-During Ablett's longing to seek a trade back to Geelong, his eldest sister Natasha died in October 2017 during the trade period.
+In October 2017, during the trade window, while Ablett's was pursuing a trade back to Geelong, his eldest sister Natasha died from a drug overdose at the age of 35.